 We traveled for four months in the US, then we returned to Mexico in September to have the baby, but instead of going back to our old routines, I spent six months or so recovering from post-partum anxiety.
-I didn’t speak any Spanish – not conversational Spanish anyway.
+My boyfriend was aware that this was bound to happen, it´s one of the perks of dating someone with bpd.
+And to top it off I didn’t speak any Spanish – not conversational Spanish anyway.
 I still spoke basic restaurant-Spanish but when people switched to English, I didn’t fight it.
 I was tired.
 The hormonal changes left me wracked with anxiety that I could physically feel in my limbs.
 It felt like I had just been pulled over by the cops and I had a dead body in my trunk.
 Dread.
 Adreneline.
 Daily.
 I wasn’t sleeping.
 It was okay in a way, because it was disconnected from my mood, I just felt physically terrible but I was otherwise upbeat, in love with my new baby and just trying to find a solution to this curious ailment.

 I tried to get medical help, but I was told to just get some sleep.
 (And to stop worrying.)
 So I treated myself with daily efforts to get sunshine and go for long walks, even though it was hard.
 Slowly, over the months, either it worked or my body just changed, but now I feel mostly back to normal.
 I have my brain back.
 I can think again!
 (I hadn’t even noticed fuzziness as a symptom until it was gone.)